-COC works on a world in which everyone can fulfill their full potential, regardless of their sexual orientation, gender identity, gender expression or sex characteristics.
+COC works towards a world where everyone can live to their full potential, regardless of their sexual orientation, gender identity, gender expression or sex characteristics.

-Founded in 1946, COC Netherlands is the world’s oldest still operating LGBTI organisation.
+Founded in 1946, COC Netherlands is the world’s oldest operating LGBTI organisation.
 As a federation of 20 local associations, we have over 30 staff members and hundreds of volunteers.

-We support the LGBTI movement at the national and international levels, working to make its voice heard and get organised and bring about change.
+We support the LGBTI movement at the national and international levels, working to make its voice heard, get organised and bring about change.
 COC supports community-based groups tackle their issues in the way they think works best in their context.
-We provide support through funding, coaching, training and giving access to international networks and intergovernmental bodies.
+We provide support through funding, coaching, training and extending access to international networks and intergovernmental bodies.
 COC is one of the few LGBTI organisations in the world that has a special consultative status with the United Nations.

 Team COC 2017

 COC Netherlands defines its working method as inside-out: we support coalitions of LGBTI people in their efforts to bring about change from within their own community.
 We do not believe in top-down assistance programmes.
 There is a lot of power within communities, which must be harnessed and developed.
 They are in the lead; our role is to offer support.
 Communities themselves are best equipped to determine their own future and promote social change based on the principle of self-determination.
 LGBTI people can empower themselves, build strong communities and organisations, and work together in lobbying and advocacy.
 This inside-out approach has made COC what it is today.
-It is our mode of operation in both our domestic and international work.
+It is our modus operandi in both domestic and international work.

 Front liners: A world full of hope